 Mary Shelley’s Frankenstein

-Mary Shelley’s Frankenstein is one of those times when Branagh really understood the assignment.
-Despite the changes that Steph Lady and Frank Darabont made in adapting Shelley’s classic novel to the screen, it is still considered the most book-accurate Frankenstein film.
+In Mary Shelley’s Frankenstein, Branagh really understood the assignment.
+Despite the changes that Steph Lady and Frank Darabont made in adapting Shelley’s classic novel to the screen, it ranks as the most book-accurate Frankenstein film.
 The cast is fantastic, from Branagh as Victor Frankenstein to Helena Bonham Carter as Elizabeth Lavenza to Robert De Nero (yes, you read that correctly) as Frankenstein’s creature.
-It’s a film that delights in being as Gothic and sensationalist as possible, which I want from a Frankenstein adaptation.
+It delights in being as Gothic and sensationalist as possible.

-Every Shakespearean actor wants the chance to play Hamlet, so it’s little surprise that Branagh directed a version of the play in which he played the titular character.
-There have been a wealth of adaptations of this tragedy, but Branagh’s 1996 version remains my favorite – both for his portrayal of the Danish prince and for Kate Winslet’s Ophelia.
-The large cast also includes Derek Jacobi, Julie Christie, Rufus Sewell, Robin Williams, Billy Crystal, Judi Dench, John Gielgud, and Richard Attenborough.
+Every Shakespearean actor wants the chance to play Hamlet, so it should come as little surprise that Branagh directed a version of the play in which he played the titular character.
+The large cast includes Derek Jacobi, Julie Christie, Rufus Sewell, Robin Williams, Billy Crystal, Judi Dench, John Gielgud, Kate Winslet and Richard Attenborough.
 With a lovely score by frequent Branagh collaborator Patrick Doyle and gorgeous costumes by Alexandra Byrne, the film also is the only unabridged theatrical film of the play, clocking in at over four hours long.

 In 2007, Branagh continued his tradition of adapting plays to the screen with Sleuth.
 Harold Pinter adapted Anthony Shaffer’s play of the same name, which was previously made into a film in 1972.
-An older author and the young actor that his wife is having an affair with play a series of mind games against each other.
+An older author and the young actor with whom his wife is having an affair play a series of mind games against each other.
 Michael Caine stars as the older man, having previously played the younger one in the last film.
-Jude Law gives a fantastic performance as the increasingly more-unhinged Tindle.
+Jude Law gives a fantastic performance as the ever more unhinged Tindle.
 While the film didn’t receive great reviews, the way that Branagh plays with space to create a claustrophobic atmosphere is fascinating.

 Few Marvel films feel as much a part of their director’s normal filmography as Thor does.
 Though it depicts Asgardian superheroes inspired by Norse mythology coming to Earth, the Asgard sections feel very Shakespearean.
-Perhaps that’s because Anthony Hopkins plays Odin and Tom Hiddleston, a frequent Branagh collaborator, plays Loki, Thor’s trickster brother who wants the throne for himself.
+Credit that to Anthony Hopkins, who plays Odin, and Tom Hiddleston, a frequent Branagh collaborator, who plays Loki, Thor’s trickster brother.
 But Branagh did an excellent job setting up Thor’s character, played by Chris Hemsworth, and the world of Asgard.
-How excellently Branagh directed this film is even more apparent when compared to its sequel, Thor: The Dark World.

 Considered by many to be the best of the Disney live-action remakes of their classic animated tales, Cinderella is a gorgeous and lush depiction of the fairytale.
 The cast includes the effervescent Lily James in the titular role with Richard Madden as the perfectly-updated prince.
 Cate Blanchett, Holiday Grainger, Helena Bonham Carter, and Derek Jacobi round out the rest of the cast.
-Compared to the newest version of Cinderella, it’s clear that Branagh understands the enduring message of this story: the importance of staying kind in the face of hardship and not becoming bitter against the world.
+Branagh understands the enduring message of this story: the importance of staying kind in the face of hardship and not becoming bitter against the world.
 The performances are stunning, the visuals are immaculate, and the all-important ballgown is one of the most memorable dresses to appear onscreen in this century.

 Murder on the Orient Express

-It makes all too much sense that Branagh would set his eye on the character of Hercule Poirot and his new series of films based on Agatha Christie’s mysteries was undoubtedly off to a good start with the 2017 Murder on the Orient Express.
-Branagh is excellent as the intelligent, eccentric, mustachioed detective but also crafts an elegant and engaging mystery.
+It makes too much sense that Branagh would set his eye on the character of Hercule Poirot, and his new series of films based on Agatha Christie’s mysteries.
+He got off to a good start with the 2017 Murder on the Orient Express.
+Branagh does excellent work as the intelligent, eccentric, mustachioed detective but also crafts an elegant and engaging mystery.
 Much like his theater casting and his casting of earlier Shakespeare adaptations, Branagh has committed to casting diversely in his Christie adaptations.
-The cast is fantastic and includes Penélope Cruz, Judi Dench, Willem Dafoe, Michelle Pfeiffer, Derek Jacobi, Leslie Odom.
+The fantastic cast includes Penélope Cruz, Judi Dench, Willem Dafoe, Michelle Pfeiffer, Derek Jacobi, Leslie Odom.
 Jr, Josh Gad, Daisy Ridley, Lucy Boynton, and Johnny Depp.

 All Is True

-As an eleventh bonus film, it feels right to urge everyone to see Belfast if they haven’t.
-The film is inspired by Branagh’s own childhood in Belfast during The Troubles in the late 1960s with a cast including Judi Dench, Ciaran Hinds, Caitríona Balfe, Jamie Dornan, Colin Morgan, and Jude Hill.
-It’s a touching story that shows the conflict through the eyes of a child while also expressing the power of film on a young mind.
+It feels right to urge everyone to see Belfast.
+Branagh’s own childhood in Belfast during The Troubles in the late 1960s inspired the film, with a cast that includes Judi Dench, Ciaran Hinds, Caitríona Balfe, Jamie Dornan, Colin Morgan, and Jude Hill.
+The touching story shows the conflict through the eyes of a child while also expressing the power of film on a young mind.
 It’s a love letter to Belfast – and to Branagh’s family.

-The film is nominated for seven awards at this year’s Oscars: Best Picture, Best Director, Best Supporting Actor (Ciaran Hinds), Best Supporting Actress (Judi Dench), Best Original Screenplay, Best Original Song, and Best Sound.
-The odds are hopeful that Branagh will come away with at least one actor despite the fierce competition from the other outstanding films of the past year.
+The film is nominated for seven Oscars: Best Picture, Best Director, Best Supporting Actor (Ciaran Hinds), Best Supporting Actress (Judi Dench), Best Original Screenplay, Best Original Song, and Best Sound.

 Nicole Ackman is a writer, podcaster, and historian based in North Carolina.
 She loves period dramas, the MCU, and theatre.
 Nicole is a member of the North Carolina Film Critics Association and the Online Association of Female Film Critics and is Tomato-Meter Approved.